<em>Trillium</em>: planting, cultivation, care and use

 Dividing Trillium

-Main method to propagate your Trillium is division of stumps.
+Main way to propagate your Trillium is by dividing stumps.
 In autumn, when plants are dormant, rootstocks can be divided.
-After lifting the stump, use a cutting knife (disinfected to avoid spreading diseases) to cut the rootstock into several fragments.
+After lifting the stump, use a cutting knife (disinfected to avoid spread of disease) to cut the rootstock into several fragments.
 Each must have a dormant eye.
-Then plant each fragment and water to help plants re-establish.
-Before dividing your Trillium, however, it is important to note that these plants have a very low rate of multiplication and you will therefore need to wait several years, generally five or six, before rootstocks are sufficiently developed to be divided.
-If you want a massed display, you will need to plant a large number of bulbs from the start.
+Plant each fragment and water to help plants re-establish.
+Before dividing your Trillium, however, note that these plants have a very low rate of propagation and you will therefore need to wait several years, generally five or six, before rootstocks are sufficiently developed to be divided.
+If you want to create a massing effect, it is necessary to plant a large number of bulbs from the outset.

 Sowing Trillium

-As with all flowering plants, Trillium can in theory be propagated by sowing.
-But this method is so complex that we can only advise against it.
-Seeds, harvested in autumn, will take 1 to 3 years to germinate and a further 4 to 7 years to flower; with a very high mortality rate.
-Seeds are also hydrophilic, which means they must be kept in a medium with high humidity.
-Radicle and epicotyl (two organs necessary for seedling development) are dormant and require stratification at high temperature (about 30°C for 4 to 6 weeks) then low temperature (for 5 to 8 weeks).
-With T. grandiflorum, you must even wait one year after germination before the first leaf emerges.
+Like all flowering plants, Trillium can in theory be propagated from seed.
+However, this method is so complex that we cannot recommend it.
+Seeds, harvested in autumn, will take 1 to 3 years to germinate and a further 4 to 7 years to flower, with a very high mortality rate.
+Seeds are also hydrophilous, which means they must be kept in a medium with a high humidity level.
+Radicle and epicotyl (two organs necessary for seedling development) are dormant and require stratification at high temperature (about 30°C for 4 to 6 weeks) followed by low temperature (for 5 to 8 weeks).
+With T. grandiflorum, you may even have to wait one year after germination before the first leaf emerges.

 sowing Trillium